Are you thinking about doing some solo travel in Thailand?

 Look, there are dangers everywhere in the world, and Thailand is no exception.
 Sure, you’re likely to run into a person or two who are trying to scam you out of your money.
 But generally speaking Thailand is very safe for solo travel, and most travelers should feel comfortable traveling alone in Thailand.

-Thailand is renowned for its beaches for a reason.
 Heck, there is even a famous movie set there entitled “The Beach.”
 And, because of that reputation, some of Thailand’s beaches can get downright crowded.

 But do you want to know a little secret?